Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ---

 TODO:
-- When writing the hello world assembly, explain what is each section name means.
 - Link to `man elf` before start explaining the `readelf` output.
 And maybe during the explaining too?
 - Revise when I was explaining the symbols.
 Local symbols can be used for